alloverse/docs/specifications/assets.md

 In addition, if an agent has an asset that it thinks is very likely to be needed soon, it MAY push that asset immediately to the placeserv to be stored in the cache.

+Once an asset is received, it MUST be checked against the hash in its identifier to verify its integrity, and discard it if the hash does not match.

 ## Caching

 When an agent publishes an asset, it MUST also include an expiration date in server time.